15 Day Morocco Adventure

 Day 14 & 15: Marrakech

-It’s time for a bit of relaxed girly fun with the ‘Shine like a Moroccan’ experience.
-Try on clothing, get henna tattoos and just enjoy being doted upon.
+It’s time for a bit of relaxed girly fun with the unique embroidery shop experience.
+You’ll join local Nour association for hands on workshop.
 The afternoon will be at your leisure as you get ready for a farewell meal at a restaurant, with a bit of a twist.
 On Day 15 we have no activities planned as you all go your separate ways.

 Included: Breakfast & Dinner (Day 14), Breakfast (Day 15)